IsakLadegaard/DrugSub/README.md

 Isak Ladegaard, Assistant Professor of Sociology, University of Illinois at Urbana-Champaign Robert Bradley, Economics Ph.D., Northeastern University

 Data were collected in 2014 and 2015 by Isak Ladegaard.
+(See darkdata.illinois.edu.)

 Andrew Tsai, Robert Bradley, and Isak Ladegaard collaborated on data cleaning, wrangling, and analysis.

 The original dataset had ~480k observations (transactions).